Automated Biking Network Planning

 • Bicycle trips are calculated from all residential locations to all non-residential locations, using a routing engine.

-• Maximum speed: 18 km/h; maximum trip time: 30 minutes.
+• Maximum speed: 18 km/h; maximum trip time: 30 minutes; minimum: 10 minutes.

 • Level of Traffic Stress (LTS) applies a speed penalty that increases with danger level.